fraskyrusso/hashsum/README.md

 ## License

-This software is published under MIT and GPL
+This gem is published under MIT and GPL